In this Article:

 A: Your Regional Field Specialist (RFS) will provide this information upon request.

 Q: Why don’t you just make all students available to go anywhere in the country?

 A: We have learned that having students Nationally Available works against our goal of getting all students placed on time.
-And, in recent years, the process of Community Placing students has turned into a burdensome and challenging process for volunteers.
+And, in recent years, the process of Community Placing students turned into a burdensome and challenging process for volunteers.
 Thus in 2020 we began using a new system designed to be easier for volunteers.

 Q: The schools in my team require academically gifted students with strong English.
 How can I be sure my team can place such students?

-A: There are schools across the country with very strict requirements and other school who are more flexible.
-Thus, our Hosting Operations staff will be working to provide each team with a variety of students paying close attention to factors that could make a student more difficult to place such as pet allergies, dietary restrictions, and age.
-Keep in mind that teams will still be able to see all available students in their region and can request to trade students when their Area Team Available and Regionally Available students do not fit the school requirements.
+A: There are schools across the country with very strict requirements and other school which are more flexible.
+Thus, our Hosting Operations staff will be working to provide each Team with a variety of students paying close attention to factors that could make a student more difficult to place such as pet allergies, dietary restrictions, and age.
+Keep in mind that Teams will still be able to see all available students in their region and can request to trade students when their Area Team Available and Regionally Available students do not fit the school requirements.
 In addition, our students who do not have an A average in school can be more well-rounded and adaptable compared to a student who is very focused on academics.